carpentries/instructor-training/_episodes/18-management.md

 you will either arrive at an existing Etherpad by that name or a brand new etherpad with basic Carpentries information at the top.

+Note that there are pros and cons to using Etherpad.
+Pads do occasionally freeze or crash, so we recommend creating a backup copy.
+Otherwise, Etherpads persist indefinitely, so they may be used for further reference after a workshop.

 > ## Minute Cards Revisited
 >
 > Use your sticky notes to write minute cards